Isophote curves on spacelike surfaces in Lorentz-Minkowski space E31: The Axis Of An Isophote Curve

 \begin{theorem} Let $\alpha $ be a unit speed isophote curve with the spacelike axis $d$ on $ M$.
 Then, we have the following.
 (1) The axis $d$ is orthogonal to the tangent line of $\alpha $ if and only if $\alpha $ is a line of curvature on $M$.
-(2) The axis $d$ can not be orthogonal to the vector $B$. \end{theorem}
+(2) The axis $d$ cannot be orthogonal to the vector $B$ for $\alpha $ with timelike principal normal. \end{theorem}